minichate/jscs-ember-deprecations/README.md

 - `disallowPrivateRegistryProperty` will warn you if you use one of the private `app.registry.*` deprecations.
 See http://emberjs.com/deprecations/v2.x/#toc_ember-application-registry-ember-applicationinstance-registry for details.

+- `disallowAppInstanceContainer` will warn you if you use the private `app.container.lookup()` depreprecation in an initializer.
+See http://emberjs.com/deprecations/v2.x/#toc_ember-application-registry-ember-applicationinstance-registry for details.

 ### Other Ember best practices

 - `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.